 Planning is essential with perennials.
 Be sure to read how big they will grow, when they flower, and the color of their blooms.
 The most interesting perennial gardens by far have four season interest.

-1. Purple Coneflower (Echinacea) - A perennial garden favorite and an Illinois native.
-The daisy like flowers are cheery and butterflies and birds love them.
-A popular, low maintenance and long-lived plant.
+- Purple Coneflower (Echinacea): A perennial garden favorite and an Illinois native.
+The daisy-like flowers are cheery, and butterflies and birds love them.
+A popular, low-maintenance, and long-lived plant.

-5. Black-Eyed Susan (Rudbeckia Goldstrum) - Beloved by generations of gardeners, rudbeckias are vigorous, colorful and showy.
+- Black-Eyed Susan (Rudbeckia Goldstrum): Beloved by generations of gardeners, rudbeckias are vigorous, colorful and showy.
 Easy to grow in sun or part shade.
 They are versatile, have a long bloom time, and make excellent cut flowers.
 The golden yellow daisy-like flowers have distinct dark brown central cones.

-Zone 5 Annuals - Tried and True Performers
+Zone 5 Annuals: Nine Tried and True Performers

 Annuals are plants that germinate from seeds, grow, flower, produce seeds and die in one season.
 In the Zone 5 garden, annuals begin to flower in early summer and continue to bloom until killed by freezing weather.

-* Scaevola - Trailing types are great in pots and hanging baskets.
-I'm love the lavender-blue ones paired with yellow and orange flowers.
+- Scaevola: Trailing types are great in pots and hanging baskets.
+I love the lavender-blue ones paired with yellow and orange flowers.

 Zone 5 Gardens wouldn't be complete without flowering shrubs.
 They provide seasonal color and good structure for garden beds along with winter interest after the growing season ends.
 Make sure to give them a good start by carefully planning where they will be planted.
 I can't tell you how many times I've seen shrubs planted too close together or too close to the house or sidewalk.

-Five Fave Zone 5 Shrubs for Fall Color:
+My Five Favorite Zone 5 Shrubs for Fall Color

-1. Barberry Golden Ruby - Very adaptable shrub, but will not tolerate wet conditions.
+- Barberry Golden Ruby: Very adaptable shrub, but will not tolerate wet conditions.
 The foliage emerges bright orange and matures to a pretty burgundy tint with a golden ring.

-2. Burning Bush Compacta - The brilliant red fall color makes the burning bush a very popular choice for gardens.
+- Burning Bush Compacta: The brilliant red fall color makes the burning bush a very popular choice for gardens.
 A versatile, easy care shrub which can be used as a hedge or screen.
 I've always loved this shrub—so reminds me of autumn!

-3. Smokebush Golden Spirit - Lovely round leaves that emerge gold to lime green in the spring.
+- Smokebush Golden Spirit: Lovely round leaves that emerge gold to lime green in the spring.
 Summer foliage matures to a rich green.
-The show stopping fall color ranges from pink, orange and coral to red.
+The show-stopping fall color ranges from pink, orange, and coral to red.

-5. Witchhazel - Sprouts yellow flowers in late October to early December.
+- Witch Hazel: Sprouts yellow flowers in late October to early December.
 This native plant is valuable for naturalized areas and large shrub borders.
 Foliage turns a cheery bright yellow in fall.